awslabs/aws-track-and-trace/README.md

 ## Getting started

 This project uses the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) - aka CDK - for describing the infrastructure resources needed.
-These resources are eventually synthetised into a CloudFormation template so it could equally be spun up directly through CloudFormation.

-_NOTE: Independently of the deployment method you choose for spinning up the solution, upon deploying the solution you will need to execute some manual steps.
+_NOTE: Upon deploying the solution you will need to execute some manual steps.
 Please refer to the [MANUAL_CONFIG](./MANUAL_CONFIG.md) page for details._

-### Direct deployment
+### Prerequisites

 TODO

-### CDK Deployment
+### Deploying the solution

 TODO